-This course provides an opportunity for the student to complete a relevant internship in a specialized area of the hospitality and tourism industry; emphasis is placed on meeting the needs of both the student and the hospitality operation offering the management internship.Three hundred contact hours required.
+This course provides an opportunity for the student to complete a relevant internship in a specialized area of marketing; emphasis is placed on meeting the needs of both the student and the institution offering the internship.
+Students must complete 240 hours of internship work.
+(S/U grading).

-DEAN: Loverne Jacobs-Browne, Ph.D.
+DEAN: Loverne Jacobs-Browne, PhD